I sued Colorado, 'cause you know, I think it looks a little bit too much like Wyoming!

 - A man fell asleep in the midst of a Yankees-Red Sox baseball game, which the announcers noticed and commented on.
 A video of this was then published on the MLB's website, and the Internet, being the Internet, began making fun of him for it.
 The man decided to sue the MLB and ESPN over this, apparently believing they are the ones throwing the insults around.
 The lawsuit even calls out an apparent attempt to imply he's gay, completely oblivious to the fact that this is from a parody website and not from MLB's site.

 - A nurse by the name of Sara Hellwege applied for a position at a family-planning clinic in Tampa, Florida.
 She did not get the position.
 Why?
 She mentioned during the application process that she had moral objections to administering certain types of birth control, even though doing so would have explicitly been part of her duty.
 She claims that hormonal contraceptive methods (such as the Pill) are abortifacients.note (There were no positions available that would allow her to work there without having to administer birth control, or the methods she objected to.)
 That's right; she essentially told HR that she wouldn't be able to work if she were hired!
 She's now suing the clinic for religious discrimination.

-- The maker of Candy Crush Saga sued the Banner Saga because of the word "saga", claiming that it could cause confusion and that the two games are closely related.
+- The maker of Candy Crush Saga sued Stoic Studios, makers of The Banner Saga series, because of the word "saga", claiming that it could cause confusion and that the two games are closely related.
 See for yourself how closely this◊ is related to this◊.
 One is a viking strategy-RPG with a lot of blood and pillaging, the other is a causal game of clicking on glittering candies.
 Also, the word "saga" actually means a "viking heroic story", much more befitting a game about vikings.
 Still, the makers of Candy Crush Saga basically believe they own the words "candy" and "saga", and sue anyone who uses them even in completely unrelated games.